Palmer-Lab-UCSD/palmerdb_streamlit/README.md

 ### To launch:
-The main method of running this app is through an AWS ECS Service  ```streamlit``` as a Fargate instance.
-The instance is created from a Docker image.
+The main method of running this app is through an AWS ECS Service  ```streamlit``` as a Fargate instance, created from a Docker image stored in AWS ECR.
 To run the files locally, use the command:
 ```
 streamlit run home.py
 ```